jlevy/og-equity-compensation/README.md

 ### Stock awards vs ISOs vs NSOs

-Because the differences are so nuanced, what follows is a summary of the differences between restricted stock awards, ISOs and NSOs from an employee’s point of view.
+Because the differences are so nuanced, what follows is a summary of the taxes on restricted stock awards, ISOs, and NSOs, from an employee’s point of view.
 (If you relish tax complexity, you can peruse more [here](https://www.irs.gov/taxtopics/tc427.html), [here](http://www.startuplawblog.com/2013/05/15/incentive-stock-options-vs-nonqualified-stock-options/),